-The album arrives Nov.
+The album was released Nov.
 6, nearly eight years after Brubeck’s death in 2012.
 Lullabies is the latest of several Verve records by artists who have since passed, including Ella Fitzgerald’s The Lost Berlin Tapes and Jimmy Heath’s Love Letter.

 Among recognizable songs on Brubeck’s final album are Summertime, Over the Rainbow, Danny Boy, There’s No Place Like Home and A Dream Is A Wish Your Heart Makes.
 The record also features originals that he wrote for his wife, Iola.

-Lullabies is bookended by two versions of Brahms Lullaby, and you can hear one of them right now.
+Lullabies is bookended by two versions of Brahms Lullaby, and you can listen to one of them below.